ddsky/spoonacular-api-clients/javascript/docs/DefaultApi.md

 import SpoonacularApi from 'spoonacular_api';

 let apiInstance = new SpoonacularApi.DefaultApi();
-let query = snickers; // String | The search query. let opts = {
+let query = greek yogurt; // String | The search query. let opts = {
-  'minCalories': 50, // Number | The minimum number of calories the product must have.
+  'minCalories': 50, // Number | The minimum amount of calories the product must have.
-  'maxCalories': 800, // Number | The maximum number of calories the product can have.
+  'maxCalories': 800, // Number | The maximum amount of calories the product can have.
-  'minCarbs': 10, // Number | The minimum number of carbohydrates in grams the product must have.
+  'minCarbs': 10, // Number | The minimum amount of carbohydrates in grams the product must have.
-  'maxCarbs': 100, // Number | The maximum number of carbohydrates in grams the product can have.
+  'maxCarbs': 100, // Number | The maximum amount of carbohydrates in grams the product can have.
-  'minProtein': 10, // Number | The minimum number of protein in grams the product must have.
+  'minProtein': 10, // Number | The minimum amount of protein in grams the product must have.
-  'maxProtein': 100, // Number | The maximum number of protein in grams the product can have.
+  'maxProtein': 100, // Number | The maximum amount of protein in grams the product can have.
-  'minFat': 1, // Number | The minimum number of fat in grams the product must have.
+  'minFat': 1, // Number | The minimum amount of fat in grams the product must have.
-  'maxFat': 100, // Number | The maximum number of fat in grams the product can have.
+  'maxFat': 100, // Number | The maximum amount of fat in grams the product can have.
   'offset': 0, // Number | The offset number for paging (between 0 and 990).
   '_number': 10 // Number | The number of expected results (between 1 and 100).
 };